wm-ax/herlihy-shavit/src/1/philosophers/src/README.md

 ?? ?1 00 1? ??

 If both p1 and p3 eat after t, then both of p2's cans will be set, and he will eat again.
-So suppose, WLOG, that p3 does not eat after p2 does.
+So suppose, WLOG, that p3 does not eat after t.
 Then, at least one of p3's cans must be unset; so at t, the cans must actually look like this:

 ?? ?1 00 10 ??